vantage-sh/docs.vantage.sh/docs/terraform.md

 ## Setup and Connection

 :::info
-The Vantage Terraform provider is currently only available for AWS.
+The Vantage Terraform provider is currently only available for AWS IAM Role creation but is being expanded to other primitives listed below.
 :::

 Use the [Vantage Integrations Module](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest) to link your AWS and Vantage accounts.
 Below is an example of adding a member account without a CUR integration.
 Additional documentation can be found on the [Terraform Registry](https://registry.terraform.io/modules/vantage-sh/vantage-integration/aws/latest).